14all-agency/shopify-llms-txt-directory/https-homeeleganceusa-com.md

 - [Traditional Handpainted Floor Lamp | Artmax](https://homeeleganceusa.com/products/7007-fl-floor-lamp): Floor Lamp by Artmax is a modern, hand-painted floor lamp that is perfect for adding a touch of elegance to any room.
 Made from high quality resin with a wood base, this lamp features a resin shade that is decorated with beautiful hand-painted flowers.
 Theres also a dimmer switch that allows you to adjust the brightness of the light to create the perfect ambiance.
   Updated: 2025-11-18T18:00:12Z
   Price: $2,329.99 USD
-- [Traditional Handpainted Floor Lamp AD1010-FL | Artmax](https://homeeleganceusa.com/products/ad1010-fl-floor-lamp): Floor lamp by Artmax is a beautiful and stylish addition to any room.
-Made of resin with a wood base, it is handpainted and features a dimmer switch so you can control the amount of light you need AD1010-FL.
+- [Artmax AD1010-FL Dancing Woman Floor Lamp – Bronze, Bouquet Shade](https://homeeleganceusa.com/products/ad1010-fl-floor-lamp): The Artmax AD1010-FL Floor Lamp features a dancing bronze woman figure with a resin bouquet shade, hand-painted detailing, and dimmer lighting for luxury interiors.
-  Updated: 2025-11-22T15:56:06Z
+  Updated: 2025-11-24T09:22:17Z
   Price: $1,994.99 USD
 - [Artmax 8395-FLF Sculptural Floor Lamp – Bronze Figure & Glass Hat Shade](https://homeeleganceusa.com/products/8395-flf-floor-lamp): The Artmax 8395-FLF Floor Lamp features a sculptural bronze-gold figure wearing an illuminated hat-style glass shade, with dimmer, resin-metal design, and wood base.
-  Updated: 2025-11-22T20:46:26Z
+  Updated: 2025-11-24T08:52:45Z
   Price: $2,186.99 USD
 - [Artmax 8395-FLM Sculptural Floor Lamp – Bronze Figure & Trumpet Shade](https://homeeleganceusa.com/products/8395-flm-floor-lamp): The Artmax 8395-FLM Floor Lamp features a sculptural bronze male figure holding a trumpet-style illuminated glass shade, with dimmer and hand-painted artistry.
-  Updated: 2025-11-22T17:04:46Z
+  Updated: 2025-11-23T03:56:15Z
   Price: $2,348.99 USD
 - [Dull Old Gold Finish Cabinet With Optional Mirror By Artmax - Elegant Home Decor](https://homeeleganceusa.com/products/dull-old-gold-finish-cabinet-1965-s-with-optional-wall-mirror-by-artmax): Enhance your home decor with the Dull Old Gold Finish Cabinet by Artmax.
 This elegant piece features a dull old gold finish and comes with an optional wall mirror.
 Perfect for adding a touch of sophistication to any room 1965-S.
   Updated: 2025-11-18T18:00:16Z